Adopt an enterprise-wide definition of technical debt

 [Pronin 2002] Emily Pronin, Daniel Y. Lin, and Lee Ross.
 “The bias blind spot: Perceptions of bias in self versus others.”
 Personality and Social Psychology Bulletin 28:3, 369-381, 2002.

 Technologists must convey what they know about long-term technology trends to enterprise strategists and others.
-In addition to strategists, the interested parties include internal customers of technology, product owners, product managers, project sponsors, and senior management.
+In addition to strategists, the interested parties include internal customers of technology, product owners, product managers, project sponsors, or senior management.
 Within the enterprise, technologists tend to be among those most knowledgeable regarding the relative alignment between enterprise technological assets and long-term technology trends.
-Yet technologists frequently fail to communicate this knowledge effectively to those who need it, and that can lead to nonstrategic technical debt.
+Yet technologists frequently fail to communicate this knowledge effectively to those who need it, and that can lead to non-strategic technical debt.
 I call this phenomenon technological communication risk.

-Technological communication risk is the risk that knowledgeable people within the enterprise don’t communicate important knowledge about technology.
-Within the enterprise are people who need this information and people who possess it.
-The risk is that people who possess it might be barred from distributing it, and people who need it might be unwilling to receive it.
-Policymakers can address this problem by working to define roles to clarify communication responsibilities.
-Role definitions must specify the need for this communication, and the need to be receptive to it.
+Technological communication risk is the risk that knowledgeable people within the enterprise don’t communicate important knowledge to the people who need it, or the people who need it aren’t receptive to it.
+Policymakers can address this problem by working to define the roles of all involved to specify the need for this communication, and the need to be receptive to it.

 A clear understanding of long-term technology trends is important in managing technical debt.
 Any significant misalignment between enterprise technological assets and long-term technology trends creates a risk of incurring new technical debt.
 As technologies evolve, enterprise assets must evolve with them.
 The gap between those assets and the state of the art is a source of lost productivity and depressed organizational agility, which is our definition of technical debt.